openshift/training/05-Services-Routing-Complete-Example.md

 ## Creating a Service
 We can create a service from the command line with JSON or YAML just like we created the pod.
 The `hello-service.json` file has the service definition we saw above.

-Go ahead and create the service:
+As `joe`, go ahead and create the service:

     oc create -f ~/training/content/hello-service.json